Experience Engage Enable

 2023 Non-gov school cost $34 per student - GST free, minimum charge $600

-Participants will be bushwalking during the day in rugged terrain.
+If leaving school participants might be bushwalking during the day in rugged terrain.

 Backpack, medication, low-waste food, water bottle, sunblock, raincoat, hat, sturdy shoes, mask.